 3.2 Melt and glass property predictions

-The overall adopted training strategy resulted in i-MELT providing good predictions on new samples despite our small experimental datasets.
+This overall training strategy results in i-MELT providing good predictions for new samples despite our small experimental datasets.
 Trans-theoretical predictions of η (Figs. 4, 5) are possible with good precision: RMSE are lower than 0.4 log Pa·s on unseen test data (Table 3).
 For comparison, the RMSE of the best empirical magma viscosity models typically are higher than, or equal to 0.6 log Pa·s (e.g. Giordano et al., 2008).
 Eqs.
 1 to 5 all yield close values (Fig. 5), except at very low viscosities where predictions through the free volume theory or the TVF equation seem affected by some bias in the training dataset.
 However, this is not observed in the other validation and testing datasets.
-Overall, the Adam-Gibbs equation as well as the related MYEGA and the Avramov-Milchev ones appear to make the most consistent predictions as no systematic outliers are visible in the RMSE histograms (Fig. 5a,c,d, iv).
+Overall, the most consistent predictions appear to come from the Adam-Gibbs equation (along with the related MYEGA and Avramov-Milchev models), with no systematic outliers visible in the RMSE histograms (Fig. 5a,c,d, iv).

 The melt/glass properties are also well predicted by i-MELT.
 Known viscous Tg and Sconf(Tg) are predicted within 16 K and 0.8 J mol-1 K-1, respectively (Fig. 6a,b).
 The glass density and refractive index are also predicted to within 0.05 g cm-3 and 0.005, respectively (Fig. 6c,d, Table 3).
 For the two latter properties, a few outliers are visible and correspond to extreme compositions along the SiO2-Al2O3 join (Figs. 1c,d, 6c,d) for which only a few data points are available.
-This thus is not surprising, particularly considering that there is large variations in glass and melt properties along this join (e.g., Okuno et al., 2005; Ando et al., 2018).
+This is therefore unsurprising, particularly considering that there is large variations in glass and melt properties along this join (e.g., Okuno et al., 2005; Ando et al., 2018).

 3.3 Structural information through Raman spectra predictions